 Inside a Chicken Coop: 8 Essential Features

 What makes the inside of a chicken coop a healthy home for your chickens and a place that they’ll love to come back to every night?
-Here we’ll explore 8 interior features of a chicken coop to discover why each feature is important and how it contributes to the health and safety of your chickens.
+Here, we’ll explore 8 interior features of a chicken coop to discover why each feature is important and how it contributes to the health and safety of your chickens.

 Roosting Perch

-Chickens sleep best in the air, so providing a roost for your chickens inside the coop is very important.
-In unprotected environments, chickens sleep on roosts to protect themselves from predators.
 Although this isn’t necessary for a closed coop, sleeping on a roost keeps chickens off the floor, where they are more susceptible to bacteria and disease.
 Roosts should be constructed from a material such as wood rather than metal or PVC.
-They should be installed higher than the nesting boxes since chickens will usually seek out the highest perch for sleeping.
-A sturdy roost that is large enough to accommodate all the chickens is one of the most important interior features of a chicken coop.

 Nesting boxes

-Nesting boxes provide a quiet place for your chickens to lay eggs and a convenient place for you to find the eggs in time for breakfast.
 The nesting boxes should be kept as dark as possible and installed lower than the roosting bar to prevent chickens from pooping in them.
 Recommendations for how many boxes should be provided per chicken vary, but a safe guide is 4-5 chickens per box.
-The boxes can be lined with a dry bedding material such as wood shavings or chopped straw, which should be changed periodically to prevent the buildup of harmful bacterial.
-Chickens prefer to nest and lay eggs in soft bedding, but they should not be sleeping or loitering in the boxes for very long.
-Nesting boxes are provided solely for the purpose of laying eggs.
+The boxes can be lined with a dry bedding material such as wood shavings or chopped straw, which should be changed periodically to prevent the buildup of harmful bacteria.

 Insulation

-Although your coop should be well ventilated, it should not be drafty.
-Cracks and small openings should be closed to keep snakes, mice, and other rodents from entering.
-Another important insulation factor to consider is ceiling insulation.
-Insulation in the ceiling helps to keep the coop cooler during the hot summer months.
 If your coop has a metal roof, you’ll want to have insulation installed between the roof metal and framing during the construction of the coop.
 If your coop has an asphalt shingle roof, be sure to use Tech Shield roof sheathing as a barrier against excessive heat from the sun.
 Tech Shield sheathing usually provides adequate protection against heat and no additional insulation is needed in the ceiling of your coop.

 Lighting

-Adequate lighting is important, especially if your chickens will spend a significant amount of time inside the coop.
-Since a chicken’s reproductive cycles are regulated by natural light, your chickens may stop producing eggs if they lack enough light.
 Windows are the best way to let in natural light during the daytime.
 An artificial, soft, yellow light can be used inside the coop during winter months in the Northern Hemisphere with fewer daylight hours.
 However, a continuous light inside the coop is not recommended.
-Artificial lighting should be used with caution as it can tamper with a chicken’s natural reproductive cycles. (you may be interested in this well-written article on using supplemental lighting to promote egg production)

 Air Quality

 You should pay attention to the air quality in your coop.
 One of the biggest causes of poor air quality inside a chicken coop is ammonia.
 Ammonia is released from fresh or moist chicken feces and can be bad for the health of your chickens if it reaches high levels (read this helpful article about ammonia and chickens).
-Providing adequate ventilation is a key component to controlling the levels of ammonia in the air inside a barn style chicken coop.
-Vents should be positioned to remove contaminated air from the top of the coop without making the coop feel drafty.
-The best position for vents is usually near the top of the coop.

 Litter Trays

-Chickens poop while sleeping, so using a litter tray under the chicken roost is a great way to make cleaning the coop easier.
-Chicken feces should be removed from the coop frequently to help control ammonia levels (see the section on ventilation).
 A litter tray makes frequent removal of the majority of the waste that collects in a coop possible.
 The litter tray should be cleaned daily, or at least weekly as a bare minimum.
 Simply pull out the tray, scrape the chicken feces onto your compost pile, and replace it.
-You’ll be able to complete this step in minutes if you make it a part of your morning egg gathering routine.
+You’ll be able to complete this step in minutes if you make it a part of your morning egg-gathering routine.

 Tip: Line your litter tray with newspaper to make frequent cleaning super easy!